 To sum it up…

-Andrews and Danielle are rare and precious teachers.
+Andrews is a rare and precious teacher.
 The landscapes tracked together as a community encompass both the world all around us and the world deep within us.
 In seeking the story of the red squirrel, the same inspired curiosity draws out the story of who we are, how we became, and who we are still becoming.
 Through powerful group experiences the art of tracking becomes a life skill and a brilliant, beautiful way of seeing our own journey and the journey of those around us.

 - Kate Boverman, (past attendee)